meganz/MEGAchat/Readme.md

 ### Using the webrtc stack with CMake ###
 Unfortunately the webrtc build does not generate a single lib and config header file (for specific C defines to configure the code).
-Rather, it creates a lot of smaller static libs that can be used only from within the chrome/webrtc build system, which takes care of include paths, linking libs, setting proper defines (and there are quite a few of them).
+Rather, it creates a lot of smaller static libs that can be used only from within the chromium/webrtc build system, which takes care of include paths, linking libs, setting proper defines (and there are quite a few of them).
 So we either need to build our code within the webrtc/chrome build system, rewrite the build system to something more universal, or do a combination of both.
 That's what we do currently.
 Fortunately, the Chrome build system generates a webrtc test app that links in the whole webrtc stack - the app is called `peerconnection_client`.
 We can get the ninja file generated for this executable and translate it to CMake.
 The file is located at `trunk/out/Release|Debug/obj/talk/peerconnection_client.ninja`.
 The webrtc-build/CMakeLists.txt file is basically a translation of this ninja for different platforms, and allows linking webrtc in a higher level CMake file with just a few lines.
-You do not need to run that cmake script directly, but rather include it from the actual application that links to it.
-THis is already done by the rtcModule build system.
+You do not need to run that cmake script directly, but rather include it from the actual application or library that links to it.
+This is already done by the rtcModule build system.
 This will be described in more detail in the webrtc module build procedure.

-## Building the Karere codebase, including a test app ##
+## Build the Karere codebase, including a test app ##
 Change directory to the root of the karere-native checkout
 `mkdir build`
 `cd build`

+### Invoke ccmake config menu

 * Desktop OS-es
 If you installed dependencies in non-system prefixes (recommended on MacOS), you need to provide these prefixes to cmake.
 They will be searched before the system paths, in the order provided:
 `ccmake ../examples/qt -DCMAKE_PREFIX_PATH="path/to/prefix1;path/to/prefix2..."`
 If you don't need to provide custom prefixes, just issue:
 `ccmake ../examples/qt`

-* iOS
+* iOS and Android
-You need to have `env-ios.sh` sourced in the shell, as explained above.
-Then, run *ccmake* in cross-compile mode as per the instructions for cmake in the env script:
+You need to have `env-ios.sh/env-android.sh` sourced in the shell, as explained above.
+Then, run *ccmake* in cross-compile mode as per the instructions
+For example:
+`eval ccmake $CMAKE_XCOMPILE_ARGS ../src`
+This (after configuring via the menu) will cross-compile the Karere SDK for Android or iOS, depending on the cross-compile environment you have set up.
 `eval ccmake -GXcode $CMAKE_XCOMPILE_ARGS ../examples/objc`
-This (after configuring via the menu) will not build the app but generate a XCode project linking all dependencies (including webrtc).
+This will not build the iOS app but generate a XCode project linking all dependencies (including webrtc).
 You can build that project with XCode.

 ### Configure Karere ###
 In the ccmake menu that appeared in the previous step, first hit 'c'.
 The config parameters will get populated.
 Then you need to setup the following paths:
-`webrtcRoot` - path to the trunk directory of the webrtc source tree
+`webrtcRoot` - path to the `src` directory of the webrtc source tree, as you have specified to `build-webrtc.sh`
-`WEBRTC_BUILD_TYPE` - the build mode of the webrtc code, as built with ninja.
-This is the dir name specified to ninja with the -C option after `out/`.
-If you built with `-C opt/Release`, then specify `Release` here, similarly for Debug.
+`WEBRTC_BUILD_TYPE` - the build mode of the webrtc code, as specified to `build-webrtc.sh`
-* iOS
-This dir is normally `Release-iphoneos` or `Debug-iphoneos` to differentiate from simulator builds.
+This is either `Release` or `Debug` for non-iOS, or `Release-iphoneos` or `Debug-iphoneos` for iOS (to differentiate from simulator builds).
 `CMAKE_BUILD_TYPE` - Set the build mode for the example app, Karere and all its submodules - `Debug` or `Release`.
 `optStropheSslLib` - Set to OpenSSL, if not already set.
 `optStropheXmlLib` - Can be set to `EXPAT`, `LibXml2` or `Detect` for autodetecting.
 Tested mostly with expat.